Youth in Bangladesh

 There are over 57 million children in Bangladesh.
 Although Bangladesh has an increasingly stable and growing economy, half of these children continue to live below the international poverty line.
-Protection, health, education, nutrition, safe water and hygiene are considered basic rights for all children, yet children in Bangladesh face issues on all these fronts.
+Protection, health, education, nutrition, safe water, and hygiene are considered basic rights for all children, yet children in Bangladesh face issues on all these fronts.
 26 million children live below the national poverty line.

-Bangladesh has one of the highest rates of child-marriage in the world.
+Bangladesh has one of the highest rates of child marriage in the world.
 66% of women (aged 20 to 24) were married before they turned 18.
 13% of children are involved in child labor.
 Child laborers are frequently denied an education and are vulnerable to violence and abuse.
-Less than 80% of students enrolled in grade one complete primary school.
-Youth in bangladesh are facing different challenges such as unemployment and need for better skill development.
-High drop-out rates and poor quality teaching and learning are serious problems for primary schools.
+Less than 80% of students enrolled in first grade complete primary school.
+High dropout rates and poor-quality teaching and learning are serious problems for primary schools.